CloudCompare/CloudComPy/doc/UseLinuxCondaBinary.md

 ### In case of problem:

 There may be differences in the versions of conda packages.
-When updating the conda configuration, the package versions may change slightly.This is usually not a problem, but since the CloudComPy binary is fixed, there may be a version difference on a package, which makes it incompatible with CloudComPy.
+When updating the conda configuration, the package versions may change slightly.
+This is usually not a problem, but since the CloudComPy binary is fixed, there may be a version difference on a package, which makes it incompatible with CloudComPy.
 For your information, here is the list of package versions when CloudComPy was built.

 The result of ```conda list``` command is provided in the sources in [building directory](../building)